Michael-Butcher/Michael-Butcher/README.md

 I am currently working with the ARIMA Model and improving my Analytics/ML skills.

-📫 How to reach me: https://www.linkedin.com/feed/?trk=guest_homepage-basic_nav-header-signin
+📫 How to reach me: https://www.linkedin.com/Michael Butcher

 <!--
 **Michael-Butcher/Michael-Butcher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.